Get started

 Can I use Tailscale alongside other VPNs?

-In practice, most VPNs set aggressive firewall rules to ensure all network traffic goes through them.
-They then drop all Tailscale traffic, which only Tailscale knows how to route.
-VPNs that don't use aggressive firewall rules may be able to run alongside Tailscale.
+• Aggressive firewall rules: Most VPNs set aggressive firewall rules to ensure all network traffic goes through them.
+This can result in the other VPN dropping all Tailscale traffic, which only Tailscale knows how to route.
+VPNs that don't use aggressive firewall rules might be able to run alongside Tailscale.

 Tailscale can run in either kernel networking mode or userspace networking mode.
-In the default kernel networking mode, Tailscale will create a network interface, change firewall rules, and assign your machine a Tailscale IP address.
-This is the part that fights with other VPNs.
+In the default kernel networking mode, Tailscale creates a network interface, changes firewall rules, and assigns your device a Tailscale IP addresses.
+Kernel networking mode can conflict with other VPNs that use the same address space.

-ping will not work for tailnet destinations when Tailscale is running in userspace networking mode.
-In order to ping things on your tailnet, use tailscale ping.
+The standard ping command doesn’t work for tailnet destinations when Tailscale is running in userspace networking mode.
+Use tailscale ping instead.

-If you use subnet routes, be sure to add those routes to your split-tunnel configuration too.
+If you use subnet routes in your tailnet, make sure to add those to the split tunnel configuration, too.

-When using exit nodes, the split-tunnel workarounds will not work, as Tailscale sets its own aggressive firewall rules to route all traffic to your exit node.
+The split tunnel workaround does not work for devices using exit nodes.
+This is because when you use an exit node, Tailscale functions more like a traditional VPN and sets its own aggressive firewall rules to route all traffic to your exit node.
 Exit nodes only support one VPN at a time.